CryptoMarius/CryptoScanBot/README.md

 The application currently only supports the Binance exchange.
 Other exchanges are currently not supported and are not planned.
 The application is built in a mix of English and Dutch, because a number of tools have been combined (please indicate whether any texts are disturbing and/or should be adjusted).
 Apologies in advance for all English crypto terms, for an explanation you have to be on the internet or ask in a crypto group what it means (but always do your own research first).

-Excahnge Binance.
+Exchange Binance, creates signals for:

-Creates signals:
+STOBB (Oversold on Stochastic, Bollinger bands)

--STOBB (Oversold on Stochastic, Bollinger bands)
+SBM (STOBB + 3 Ma lines in the right order + PSAR)

--SBM (STOBB + 3 Ma lines in the right order + PSAR) -JUMP (information on sudden increasing or decreasing prices).
+JUMP (information on sudden increasing or decreasing prices).